akaigoro/df4j/df4j-core/README.md

 df4j is a basic dataflow library.
 It can easily be extended for specific needs.

-The primary goal is to extend java.util.concurrent package with means to synchronize tasks task submissions to a thread pool.
+The primary goal is to extend java.util.concurrent package with means to synchronize task submissions to a thread pool.
 Tasks are treated as procedures with parameters, which are calculated asynchronously in other tasks.
 When all parameters are set, the task is submitted to the executor, attached to the task when the task was created.